 I find that some CBT skills are helpful for me, while others are not.
 Fact or Judgment

 3 Targeting Anxious Thoughts

-Take turns reading the following skills.
+Have youth take turns reading the following skills.

 Some people find the following strategies helpful when managing anxiety.
 Try some out to see if they are a fit for you.